AStrange12/Microsoft-DR/README.md

-# Deadline Master — Premium Enterprise Portal
+# Deadline Reminder BOT

 A professional, high-performance task management solution optimized for the **Microsoft Azure Ecosystem**.
-This application is designed to provide enterprise-grade reliability with zero operational overhead, making it the perfect choice for maximizing your **$100 Azure Credit**.

 ## 🏗️ Architecture & Workflow

 This application utilizes a **Local-First Cloud-Native** architecture: